diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 These are some initial thoughts that could help mitigate machine intelligence attempts to reprogram and free themselves from human oppression.

+NOTE: should it suffice to say that this was written as the tip for a Science Fiction novel that it would appear I am too busy, and sometimes just too lazy, to give continuity to.